charbelraffoul/ada-website/index.md

   </p>

   <p class="ds-figure-intro">
-    The figure below shows the evolution of Brent crude oil prices at a monthly frequency from
+    The figure below shows the evolution of crude oil prices at a monthly frequency from
     <strong>1960 to 2025</strong>, providing a long-run view of the environment in which firms and sectors operate.
     While this full history offers useful context, our empirical analysis focuses on the period from
     <strong>January 2000 to April 1, 2020</strong>, the window over which sector and industry data are consistently available.